 - Telegraphic speech: Named for telegrams, which stayed short because they were charged by the word, telegraphic speech is the short sentences of two or three words long, most of which involve a subject and a verb, that grow into holophrastic speech’s place as toddlers grow into a greater understanding of language.

 Moving on from holophrastic speech

 In a very basic way, the reason that children move on from holophrastic speech, and then, later, from telegraphic speech, is because they learn more words.
-While holophrastic speech is more efficient in some ways – it saves a lot of breath, cutting out all but one of the words in a sentence – the time saved by only saying one word is pretty much cancelled out by the amount of guessing the people he’s talking to have to do to make sure they know what he means.
+While holophrastic speech is more efficient in some ways – it saves a lot of breath, cutting out all but one of the words in a sentence – the time saved by only saying one word is pretty much cancelled out by the amount of guessing the people they're talking to have to do to make sure they know what they mean.

 That’s because holophrastic speech relies on context clues to get its point across.
-When Baby shrieks, “Kitty!” it’s his face and tone of voice that tells you whether he’s saying, “Kitty, my best friend, how I’ve missed you so,” or “keep that terrifying and vicious creature away from me!”
+When Baby shrieks, “Kitty!” it’s their face and tone of voice that tells you whether they're saying, “Kitty, my best friend, how I’ve missed you so,” or “keep that terrifying and vicious creature away from me!”

 Context clues aren’t always so clear, though, which is why most toddlers toddle their way through the two-word sentences of telegraphic speech next, learning more and more about grammar and syntax every day, until they’re saying longer sentences you’d be able to understand without even a single clue.